teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 ## Remove punctuation

 Regular Expressions (RegEx) allow you to search for particular patterns in your text.
 They can be a massive help if you want to extract or remove them with minimal work.
 In our two poems, the punctuation is not unified, and therefore, we want to remove it from both using RegEx.
 If comparing the punctuation of texts is also relevant to you, you can skip this step.
+Make sure to select the text version from the Cheap Repository that we have earlier removed the hyperlink from.

 > <hands-on-title> Remove Punctuation in Poem One </hands-on-title>
 >
 > 1. Run {% icon workflow-run %} {% tool [Replace Text - in entire line](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.5+galaxy2) %} with the following parameters:
->    - {% icon param-file %} *"File to process"*: `3: Remove beginning on data 1`
+>    - {% icon param-file %} *"File to process"*: `SoY_Cheap_Repo.txt`
 >    - In *"Replacement"*:
 >        - {% icon param-repeat %} *"Insert Replacement"*
 >            - *"Find pattern"*: `[[:punct:]]`